 Terms of Payment

-1. SCHEDULING / BOOKING FEE: Hamilton House Painters DOES NOT charge any scheduling or booking fees.
+1. SCHEDULING / BOOKING FEE: Hamilton House Painters normally DOES NOT charge any scheduling or booking fees.
+We do take deposits approxinately one week in advance of work commencing, to ensure the payments clear before work starts.

 2. PAYMENT TERMS and DEPOSITS: